moj-analytical/bare-metal-programming-guide/README.md

 powered and enabled, automatically.
 STM32 MCUs, however, by default have their peripherals disabled in order to save power.
 In order to enable a GPIO peripheral, it should be enabled (clocked) via the RCC (Reset and Clock Control) unit.
-In the datasheet section 7.3.10 we find that the AHB1ENR (AHB1 peripheral clock enable register) is responsible to turn GPIO banks on or off.
+In the datasheet section 7.3.10 (6.3.15 MJ) we find that the AHB1ENR (AHB1 peripheral clock enable register) is responsible to turn GPIO banks on or off.
 First we add a definition for the whole RCC unit: